Y’all, can we have a conversation here? Do you use essential oils?

 50. Lavender on a cold washcloth helps relieve puffy eyes.

 So, maybe you’re wondering how exactly I became a convert?
 I definitely haven’t tried all of these things yet… BUT now I want to.
-You wanna know why?
+Know why?
 Because I’ve had a small taste of the powerful impact that essential oils can have.

 1. Eucalyptus for congestion